 “It is necessary to be absolutely modern” Rimbaud, April-August 1873.

 History of the revolutions.

 II. … can never perfectly get rid of the past

-A. Against an idealist naivety, the materialism of Marx and Engels
+A. Against an idealist naivety, the materialism of Karl Marx and Friedrich Engels

 B. Man cannot totally reinvent himself